Clloyd11001/Godot_RPG/README.md

 Once you have Godot open it up, then import ptoject and there is a "project.godot" file you just double click on the executable!

+As of 11/8 only at 11 MB!
+I'll try to add pictures of my progress to this later on, but if you want to see just pull it down.